 When to Call A Pro

-If you have lots of windows, windows out of reach, odd shapes or are ordering plantation shutters – it might be worth it to have a professional measure for you.
-We partner with a network of certified blinds measuring + install pros.
+If you have lots of windows, windows out of reach, odd shapes or are ordering shutters - it might be worth it to have a professional measure for you.
 You can find someone in your area by visiting our Find a Pro page.
-Pricing varies, but professional measuring starts at about $90 – $125.
+Pricing varies, but professional measuring starts at about $90 - $125.

 Don't be shy!
 Tweet to us @BlindsDotCom or give us a ring at 800-505-1905.